-What does fashion have to do with all those pestilential plights, and what indeed to do with Pepys?
+What does fashion have to do with all those pestilential plights, and what indeed to do with Samuel Pepys?
 Well, quite a lot really – the diarist was a wry observer of what went on in the 1660s, and what was worn (and by whom) did not escape his gaze.

 Getting a sense though of the fashions that Pepys was writing about is quite difficult nowadays, some 350 years later.
-This is because original dress from the 1660s has not really survived… Except that is, one glorious, and almost complete, glittering silver court dress, known as the Silver Tissue Dress, normally at the Fashion Museum Bath, but which will here in Greenwich for the next five months, as part of the exhibition.
+This is because original dress from the 1660s has not really survived.
+Except that is, one glorious, and almost complete, glittering silver court dress, known as the Silver Tissue Dress, normally at the Fashion Museum Bath, but which came to Greenwich in 2015 for the Samuel Pepys: Plague, Fire, Revolution exhibition.

-Fashion is nothing without the right accessory, and, for the first time in a generation, the Silver Tissue Dress will be seen with an exquisite needle lace collar.
+Fashion is nothing without the right accessory, and, for the first time in a generation, the Silver Tissue Dress was seen with an exquisite needle lace collar.
 (Collars and cuffs were separate items of dress, not attached to a main garment, until much later in history).
 This collar is the same style that Theophilia would have chosen to go with her silver court dress, (itself decorated all the way down the front, at the hem and the sleeves, with bobbin lace made with strips of parchment).